-Create Manual Metrics
+Create and Manage Manual Metrics

 This will benefit big time for business continuity and strategic governance by assessing the progress over time and allowing the stakeholders to review and reset.